Higgs branch of 5d $\mathcal{N}=1$ symplectic gauge theories and dressed instanton operators: Higgs branch at infinite coupling

 \subsection{Highest weight generating functions at infinite coupling}

 As we described earlier, at infinite coupling the Higgs branch is parameterized by mesons, instantons, anti-instantons and gaugino bilinears.
+The growth in dimension of the Higgs branch is reported in table \ref{tab:infdimensions}.
 The HWG functions of the Higgs branch chiral ring are found to correspond to the exceptional sequences detailed in \cite{cremonesi2017instanton} (except when $N_f \leq 2k+1$), and are reported in Table \ref{tab:hwg at infinite coupling}.
-As mentioned previously, the only difference between the $N_f$ even and odd case for $N_f<2k+1$ concerns the properties of spinors for $SO(2N_f)$ for even and odd rank, but they have a unified description as the $2k$-th antisymmetric product of the fundamental representation.\\ The corresponding quivers are reported in Table \ref{tab:magneticquiversinfinitecoupling}.
+As mentioned previously, the only difference between the $N_f$ even and odd case for $N_f<2k+1$ concerns the properties of spinors for $SO(2N_f)$ for even and odd rank, but they have a unified description as the $2k$-th antisymmetric product of the fundamental representation.
+The corresponding quivers are reported in Table \ref{tab:magneticquiversinfinitecoupling}.

 As Table \ref{tab:magneticquiversinfinitecoupling} reports, the theories we are considering exhibit global symmetry enhancement only for two combinations of flavour and colours: $N_f=\{2k+4,2k+5\}$.
 In all other cases, the global symmetry in the UV matches exactly the one in the IR, namely $SO(2N_f)\times U(1)$, with $U(1)$ being the instanton number symmetry.\\